 - Some companies will test your Algorithms and Data Structures knowledge so make sure to refresh them as well.

-- Prepare questions: you may just want to know more about technologies that will be used, a product that you’ll be working on, or just found out about the teammates?
+- Prepare your questions: you may just want to know more about technologies that will be used, a product that you’ll be working on, or just found out about the teammates?
 By asking questions you show interviewers that you’re interested in the role!

-During the technical interview/”live coding” part:
+During the technical interviews/”live coding” part:

 - After receiving a task, do not start right away with coding.
 First, make sure that you understood what is expected of you.
 Don’t be afraid to ask questions, seek clarification!